-The Ultimate Knife Gift Guide For 2023
+The Ultimate Knife Gift Guide – 2024 Update

-There are so many choices in 2023 when it comes to choosing the perfect knife to give as a birthday or holiday gift.
+There are so many choices in 2024 when it comes to choosing the perfect knife to give as a birthday or holiday gift.
 We understand that it can be overwhelming, so each year the writers here at Nothing but Knives choose their favorites in different categories including tactical, camping, survival, and kitchen knives.

 We tested dozens of knives to find the best gifts for kitchen, EDC and survival knives.